yincongcyincong/MuseBot/Readme.md

 Feel free to submit issues and pull requests to improve this bot. 🚀

 ## License
-MIT License © 2025 Your Name
+MIT License © 2025 jack yin